A virtual reality system that teaches users to meditate and equips them with skills to continue their practice beyond the virtual environment

 Why: Because college students are a target population for this study, we wanted to ensure that their perspectives were addressed in the design, but also to compare them to those of the general population.

 How: Electronic Qualtrics survey shared with student body asking about meditation preferences when learning and practicing meditation.

 Sorting & Analyzing Data | Translating research into VR design and curriculum content

-Our map for the first set of interviews looked like this:
+Our map for just the first set of interviews looked like this...

 We clearly needed a new strategy.
-So I had us import the data for remaining studies into Miro boards for more manageable mapping and easy integration of research into our design.
+Using Miro boards enabled manageable mapping of all our data.

 Phase I Findings | Emphasizing motivators and navigating challenges

 Across our four studies we found similarities in people's journeys through discovering, trying, progressing, and succeeding in meditation.

 Identifying how people learned to meditate, the difficulties they faced, and the internal and external motivators that facilitated their practice helped us understand the journey through meditation and best practices for teaching and encouraging beginners.